orange-protocol/orange-provider-wrapper/doc/proxy_providers.md

 ![](./images/beProvider5.png)
 add param "address" with value "User Address"

-this will acturally create a dataset with url ```http://sampleDataSourceApi/sampleGetUrlDP?address=$DEFAULT_USER_ADDRESS```
+this will actually create a dataset with url ```http://sampleDataSourceApi/sampleGetUrlDP?address=$DEFAULT_USER_ADDRESS```

-if you chose the "POST" method, you need to add the param "body" with the request body with
+if you choose the "POST" method, you need to add the param "body" with the request body with
 ```
 {
     "address":"$DEFAULT_USER_ADDRESS"
 }
 ```
-Currently Orange supports
+Currently, Orange supports
-- User Address: the default address of logged in user.
+- User Address: the default address of a logged in user.
-- Twitter Handle: the Twitter handle of logged in user.(if binded)
+- Twitter Handle: the Twitter handle of a logged in user.(if bound)
-- Discord ID: the Discord ID of logged in user.(if binded)
+- Discord ID: the Discord ID of a logged in user.(if bound)
-- Customer Value: any customer string value. (for example: "etheraum" or "eth")
+- Customer Value: any customer string value. (for example: "ethereum" or "eth")

 #### Parameter Schema & Output Schema
 schema of the input parameter and output data, used for match dataset and module.(module's parameter schema should exactly match the dataset's output schema)

 ### 3.4 Proxy module provider
-Simliar to the dataset.
+Similar to the dataset.
 1. Get a module api.
 2. Add "api_configs" section in config.json and set ```provider_type``` to "ap".